h2oai/h2o-world-2014-training/tutorials/streaming/storm/README.md

 The generated_model directory is created and now contains two files:

-`$ ls -l generated_model`
+`ls -l generated_model`

 ```
-mbp2:storm tomk$ ls -l generated_model/
+ls -l generated_model/
 total 72
--rw-r--r--  1 tomk  staff  27024 Nov 15 16:49 GBMPojo.java
+-rw-r--r--  1 ludirehak  staff  19764 Sep 25 12:36 GBMPojo.java
--rw-r--r--  1 tomk  staff   8085 Nov 15 16:49 h2o-model.jar
+-rw-r--r--  1 ludirehak  staff  23655 Sep 25 12:36 h2o-genmodel.jar
 ```

-The h2o-model.jar file contains the interface definition, and the GBMPojo.java file contains the Java code for the POJO model.
+The h2o-genmodel.jar file contains the interface definition, and the GBMPojo.java file contains the Java code for the POJO model.

 The following three sections from the generated model are of special importance.

 ####  4.2.1.
 Class name

 ```
-public class GBMPojo extends water.genmodel.GeneratedModel {
+public class GBMPojo extends GenModel {
 ```

 This is the class to instantiate in the Storm bolt to make predictions.
-(Note that we simplified the class name using sed as part of the R script that exported the model.
-By default, the class name has a long UUID-style name.)

 ####  4.2.2.
 Predict method

 ```
-public final float[] predict( double[] data, float[] preds)
+public final double[] score0( double[] data, double[] preds )
 ```

-predict() is the method to call to make a single prediction for a new observation.  **_data_** is the input, and **_preds_** is the output.
+score0() is the method to call to make a single prediction for a new observation.  **_data_** is the input, and **_preds_** is the output.
 The return value is just **_preds_**, and can be ignored.

 Inputs and Outputs must be numerical.
 Categorical columns must be translated into numerical values using the DOMAINS mapping on the way in.
 Even if the response is categorical, the result will be numerical.
 It can be mapped back to a level string using DOMAINS, if desired.
 When the response is categorical, the preds response is structured as follows: